calinvladth/qr-code-generator/README.md

 ## Description and project setup
-Wifi QR code generator.
+QR code generator.

 What does it do?
-It allows you to generate a QR code with your wifi credentials.
+It allows you to generate a QR code for the following:
-The QR code can be scanned someone who wants to join the network.
-After, it will be automatically joined to your network.
-No password sharing.
+* phone
+* sms
+* link
+* vcard
+* vcalendar
+* wifi

 To start the project: